krampu1/square/README.md

     * `make clean`

 ## Usage
-To use a program you should run `run` file.
+To use a program you should run `run` file in linux and `run.exe` file in windows.

 The program allows you to choose the mode of operation: testing and solving.